Frequently Asked Questions

 +263 20 XXX XXXX

-Accurate validation is crucial for ensuring data integrity and preventing errors.
+Accurate validation ensures data integrity and prevents errors.
 Here's a JavaScript example for basic mobile number validation:

-Here are some best practices to consider when working with Zimbabwean phone numbers:
+Follow these practices when working with Zimbabwean phone numbers:

-Input Formatting: As mentioned earlier, always store numbers in E.164 format (+263XXXXXXXXX).
-Strip any spaces, hyphens, or parentheses before validation and storage.
-However, preserve the original input format for display purposes to enhance user experience.
+Input Formatting: Store numbers in E.164 format (+263XXXXXXXXX).
+Strip spaces, hyphens, or parentheses before validation and storage.
+Preserve the original input format for display to enhance user experience.

-Error Handling: Implement robust error handling to gracefully manage invalid inputs.
-Provide clear and informative error messages to guide users towards correct input.
+Error Handling: Implement robust error handling for invalid inputs.
+Provide clear error messages to guide users toward correct input.

-Number Portability Considerations: Number portability allows users to switch carriers while keeping their existing number.
+Number Portability Considerations: Number portability allows users to switch carriers while keeping their number.
 Don't rely solely on prefixes for carrier identification.
 Implement regular database updates for ported numbers or use carrier lookup services for accurate routing.
-This is especially important for services that rely on carrier information, such as SMS gateways.
+This is especially important for SMS gateways.
+Note: Zimbabwe doesn't currently have MNP implemented, but design systems anticipating future implementation.

-Regular Updates: Phone number formats and regulations can change.
-Stay informed about updates from POTRAZ (as mentioned in the Additional Context, their website is a key resource) and maintain regular updates to your validation systems.
-This proactive approach will prevent future compatibility issues.
+Regular Updates: Phone number formats and regulations change.
+Stay informed about updates from POTRAZ and maintain regular updates to your validation systems.
+This proactive approach prevents future compatibility issues.

-With these best practices in mind, you're well-equipped to handle Zimbabwean phone numbers effectively in your applications.
+With these practices, you're equipped to handle Zimbabwean phone numbers effectively.

 Technical Specifications and Format Reference

-This table provides a quick reference for the common number formats you'll encounter.
-Remember that variations might exist, so always refer to POTRAZ for the most up-to-date information.
+This table provides quick reference for common number formats.
+Variations exist, so always refer to POTRAZ for the most up-to-date information.

 Regulatory Compliance and Updates